Egor183/social-network/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 Social network on react-redux.
-And also axios, redux-form, redux-thunk.
+And also axios, redux-form, redux-thunk, reselect.

 ## Available Scripts